tdavislab/VIS-DSMT/README.md

 Our system is web-based and can be accessed from any modern web-browser (tested using Google Chrome).

 The tool is implemented in HTML, CSS, and JavaScript.
 The algorithm is implemented in pure JavaScript, and the module collection *D3.js* is used for redering SVGs and providing interactive visualization.

+## Acknowledgments
+This work was supported in part by the National Science Foundation (NSF) grants IIS-1513616 and DBI-1661375.

+We thank Yulong Liang who worked on the first prototype of the visualization.